samanthamoss87/project-5/README.md

 - This is the look of the Hamburger Nav.
 - When you click on the Menu Button it brings the Nav list up.
 - If you click on the logo, it will take you back to the home page.
+- Bag icon added and takes to the bag page

 ## Footer
 <div align="center">